 I found some big 80mm (3") galvanised square washers to use on the pine as it compresses pretty easily.
 Next job was the top plates.
 I cut the 2 x 90mm X 35mm (3.5" x 1.4") CCA dressed pine planks to 4.8m (15ft 10") and sliced a dressy wedge off the ends of them.

-So the post and beam construction has begun and the fourth page in the series completed.
+So the lean to shed construction has begun and the fourth page in the series completed.
 You can follow this project by clicking a button..you are presently on page 4.